BioDWH2/BioDWH2/doc/usage.md

 ## Introduction

 BioDWH2 is an easy-to-use, automated, graph-based data warehouse and mapping tool for bioinformatics and medical informatics.
+The latest version can be downloaded [here](https://github.com/BioDWH2/BioDWH2/releases/latest).

 The workflow of BioDWH2 is split into several distinct steps as follows: